 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care PATH The Continuum of Care works to support homeless individuals to self-sufficiency. rain .
-These goals align with the 2020-2024 Consolidated Plan.
+Continuum of Cara PATH The Continuum of Care works to support homeless individuals to self-sufficiency.
+These Continuum of Care PAIN goals align with the 2020-2024 Consolidated Plan.
 BN Home Regional Housing Study McLean County Regional Planning Commission The BN Home Regional Housing Study addresses the preservation and development of affordable housing, a priority need identified in the 2020-2024 Consolidated Plan.
-City of Bloomington Comprehensive Plan The Comprehensive Plan focuses on housing, economic development, land use, transportation, health, community facilities, services and other related topics.
+City of Bloomington Comprehensive Plan City of Bloomington The Comprehensive Plan focuses on housing, economic development, land use, transportation, health, community facilities, services and other related topics.
 The Comprehensive Plan goals align closely with the 2020-2024 Consolidated Plan.

 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 MC Community Health Needs Assessment McLean County Health Department The Community Health Needs Assessment provides data related to health and housing.
 Directing resources to improve the overall quality of the affordable housing stock is a priority goal of the 2020-2024 Consolidated Plan.
 Bloomington Housing Authority Five Year PHA Plan Bloomington Housing Authority The 5-Year PHA Plan outlines the needs and priorities of the Bloomington Housing Authority.
 Addressing affordable housing is a priority goal of the 2020-2024 Consolidated Plan.
+Consolidated Plan City of Bloomington Central Illinois Regional Broadband Network (CIRBN) is a local broadband network provider.
+Provided feedback via interview and email, along with both local school districts (Unit 5 and District 87) related to broadband connectivity for low-income residents and families; feedback from public outreach incorporated into determination of five-year priorities; provided an opportunity to participate in the COVID-19 survey.